 return TRUE;

-Parameter $max_gap (typically 300 milliseconds) is the maximum delay between the end of the first note and the beginning of the next one.
+The $max_gap parameter (typically 300 milliseconds) is the maximum delay between the end of the first note and the beginning of the next one.

-All parameters can be modified before launching again the process.
-These settings will be discussed later:
+All parameters can be changed before the process is restarted.
+These settings are discussed later:

 Calculations